JacobHuberEndeavorsLLC/Maize/README.md

 ```
 DO NOT SHARE ANY API OR PRIVATE KEYS with anyone else!!!!!!!

-You will need to change the "appsettings.json" file in the project directory with the necessary information.
+You will need to change the both the main and test appsettings.json" file in the project directory with the necessary information.
 The video above covers this.

 ```json
 { // this is the mainnet setup